 “For even in Thessalonica you sent aid once and again for my necessities.”
 Philippians 4:16

-Paul understood that the effective working of his ministry to a fallen, broken world and to the religious hierarchy of the Jews was to live with absolute integrity, free from even the appearance of scandal or accusation.
+Paul understood that the essential to the effective working of his ministry to a fallen, broken world and to the religious hierarchy of the Jews was to live with absolute integrity, free from even the appearance of scandal or accusation.

-To be given stewardship to proclaim the gospel in the body of Christ, to teach others to know the Lord in His fullness, is a high calling, and we who preach Christ must never abuse that authority by reducing its value to the offer of the highest bidder.
+To be given stewardship in the body of Christ to proclaim the gospel, to teach others to know the Lord in His fullness is a high calling, and we who preach Christ must never abuse that authority by reducing its value to the offer of the highest bidder.
 Our reward is not here on earth but in Heaven.
-Our stewardship is to simply be faithful to the truth of God's Word.
+Our stewardship is to simply be faithful.

 God is gracious and Paul understood that and enjoyed great and abundant blessing from every source God provided.
-As so also will all those who trust in Jesus as they freely give that which they have freely received.
+As so too will all those who trust in Jesus as they freely give what they have freely received.

 “Heal the sick, cleanse the lepers, raise the dead, cast out demons.
 Freely you have received, freely give.”
 Matthew 10:8

 “He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
 Romans 8:32

 We have inherited a great and eternal charge from God.
 We have been given the mantle that once was born by those who have gone before us and now we stand in the place of transferring this message unalloyed to the next and subsequent generations.

 The Word of God is Holy and so our calling as faithful witnesses is Holy.
 The integrity of God’s Word is faithful and demands our utmost care and commitment to live it with Holy respect and reverence.

 “Heaven and earth shall pass away: but my words shall not pass away.”
 Luke 21:33